 Excerpt: “Tracey Knapp’s first book, Mouth, was published by 42 Miles Press in September 2015.
 Funny and wise, she gets right down to it.
 Every poem will surprise you, and you won’t want the pages to end.
 She can ‘turn a cricket into a field mouse’… She’s just that good.”
+Read the review here!

-Welcome to the neighborhood.
-Our List of Solutions by Carrie Oeding feels like an eccentric neighbor who shows up on your front porch with a pitcher of sangria and a plate of burnt sausages from the barbeque next door.
-And though we have been trained to act gruff and solitary, it’s a pleasant intrusion because this neighbor has great gossip and secretly, down deep, we are lonely and want a visitor.
+There is a new review of Carrie Oeding’s Our List of Solutions up at Boxcar Poetry Review written by Frank Montesonti.
+Excerpt: Welcome to the neighborhood.
+Our List of Solutions by Carrie Oeding feels like an eccentric neighbor who shows up on your front porch with a pitcher of sangria and a plate of burnt sausages from the barbequeContinue reading “New Review: Carrie Oeding’s Our List of Solutions”